envision-projects/envision-projects.github.io/content/embedded/simplesynth-project.md

 12. Then, in the setup() function, set the pinModes and set the pins low with the digitalWrite() function :

     ![](/images/ss_arduino8.png)
-13. Then we need to create a function that will read from the multiplexer by setting the control pins to loop through its inputs:
+13. Then we need to create a function that will read from the multiplexer by setting the control pins to loop through its inputs.
+Place this after the loop function at the bottom of your code.

     ![](/images/ss_arduino9.png)

     ##### Moving on to the loop() function
+14.  b

 <!--EndFragment-->